peterslight/ApplitoolsHolidayShoppingHackathon-Peterstev/README.md

-# ApplitoolsHolidayShoppingHackathon-Peterstev
+# Applifashion : Holiday Shopping Hackathon Participant Instructions

+### Automated UI Testing powered by Applitools UltraFastGrid and Selenium Webdriver

 My imaginary retail company, Applifashion is preparing for a busy holiday season – in fact they are predicting that they will have record traffic for both Black Friday &amp; Cyber Monday – with this year’s biggest sellers predicted to be the new “cozy quarantine slippers”.
 The Applifashion team has been hard at work implementing some updates and you have been tasked with ensuring that the responsive web application looks and functions as designed across all screens.

-# Applifashion : Holiday Shopping Hackathon Participant Instructions

-Automated UI Testing powered by Applitools UltraFastGrid and Selenium Webdriver

 https://applitools.com/hackathon-v20-3-instructions/